New announcement. Learn more

 • Faulty cables, joints, and switchgear

-• Load imbalances in multi phase systems, high resistance components
+• Load imbalances in multi phase systems

 • Excessive heat in cable looms, trunking, and cable management systems